grofandriska/Dungeon/README.md

 - New Entity: Orc, Mage, Soldier, Bird
 - New water tile
 - Event class and methods
-- some debug started with worldborder
+- some debug started with worldBorder

+# Dungeon 0.1.93b